wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (4) Where the designated Office requires a translation of the international application, the amendments shall be in the language of the translation.

-### Article 29 Effects of the International Publication
+### Article 29---Effects of the International Publication

 *   (1) As far as the protection of any rights of the applicant in a designated State is concerned, the effects, in that State, of the international publication of an international application shall, subject to the provisions of paragraphs (2) to (4), be the same as those which the national law of the designated State provides for the compulsory national publication of unexamined national applications as such.